This post was originally published on October 8, 2015 and has been updated for accuracy and comprehensiveness.

 - Environmental hazard monitors: Detect smoke, carbon monoxide and flooding.

-- Intrusion alarms: Around-the-clock monitoring ensures appropriate authorities are notified if a break-in occurs.
+- Intrusion alarms: Around-the-clock monitoring notifies appropriate authorities if a break-in occurs.

 - Motion sensors: Instantly detect if someone has accessed or entered a restricted area, such as your medical supply storage closet.